Ammalgam-Protocol/docs/docs/overview.md

 ### Lending

-We built a overcollateralized lending protocol into the Uniswap v2 Pair contract.
+We built an over-collateralized lending protocol into the Uniswap v2 Pair contract.
 This means that the two assets in the pair contract can be borrowed and deposited to earn lending yield but not be included in the reserves used to quote swaps.